What is happening in Iran? Internet blackout and Israel blamed after mass protests

 How widespread are the Iran protests?

-But the protests do not appear to be stopping, even after supreme leader Ayatollah Ali Khamenei on Saturday said “rioters must be put in their place”.
+But the protests do not appear to be stopping, even after Khamenei on Saturday said “rioters must be put in their place”.

+Protests broke out in two major markets in downtown Tehran on 28 December, after the Iranian rial plunged to 1.42 million to the US dollar, a new record low.

 The collapse of the rial has led to a widening economic crisis in Iran.
-Prices are up on meat, rice and other staples of the Iranian dinner table.
+Prices are up on meat, rice and other staples.
 The nation has been struggling with an annual inflation rate of some 40 per cent.

 Nationwide internet blackout: ‘Escalating digital censorship’